 ROASTED CARROT & HARISSA DIP.
 This dip has a chickpea base, and is then smoothed out with some sweet roasted carrots and all of the typical components of harissa sauce (chilies, tomato paste, spices).
 I top it with pomegranate seeds and crispy brussels sprout leaves, but it’s just as good with a simple drizzle of olive oil.
 It’s spicy, creamy, sweet, and smooth.
 A crowd pleaser that isn’t too predictable *thumbs up*

 AVOCADO TARTARE.
-I don’t think anyone was dying for a vegan version of tartare, but the traditional flavors of it work really well with avocado, so I went for it.
+I don’t think anyone was exactly dying for a vegan version of tartare, but the traditional flavours of it work really well with avocado, so I went for it.
 I make this as something for people to snack on while I finish up dinner quite often when we’re hosting.
 It has all the appeal of guacamole (because most people love avocado anything), but it’s a little more interesting and unique.
 I serve the tartare with crostini, crackers, little slices of roasted beets, olives etc.

 THE ULTIMATE VEGAN SNACK BOARD.
 This post was a 3 for 1!
 You get recipes for 1) a roasted garlic and butternut dip with sesame, 2) balsamic mushroom and olive pâté, and 3) a soft cashew “cheese” spread with roasted beets and miso.
 Fill it out with all the crackers, crisp vegetables, pickles, olives etc. you can handle.
 I would happily go to a party that was serving this and this alone.

 CAULIFLOWER AND PINE NUT “RICOTTA” TOASTS.
 This recipe is on page 220 of my cookbook (affiliate link)!
 The lush texture of this vegan ricotta is incredible.
-It’s perfect on little toasts with preserves, sliced pears, or juicy figs. Not sure if this is the case for most people, but the first app I go for at any party is the cheesy thing on a toast.
+It’s perfect on little toasts with preserves, sliced pears, or juicy figs. Not sure if this is the case for most people, but the first app I go for at any party is the cheesy/dip-like thing on a toast.
 This version doesn’t make you feel as sleepy/full as a classic cheese crostini option though ;)

 ❤︎❤︎❤︎ SWEET THINGS ❤︎❤︎❤︎